-2013, PhD, Electrical Engineering and Computer Science, Massachusetts Institute of Technology
+- 2013, Doctoral Degree, Electrical Engineering and Computer Science, Massachusetts Institute of Technology

 Our research is at the intersection of nano-electronics, nanophotonics and materials science, exploring topics such as:

-Advanced nanoelectronic materials for communication, sensing and energy applications
+Advanced nanoelectronic materials for computing, sensing and energy applications

 Science and technology of novel nanomaterials, e.g. black phosphorus, MoS2, WSe2, graphene, hBN, etc.

-Energy-efficient electronics, optoelectronics and their interface with biological systems
+Energy-efficient memory and computing electronics, optoelectronics and their interface with biological systems

-New materials for THz electronics and power electronics application
+New materials for high-speed electronics and power electronics application.

 - 2013 MIT MIT Jin-Au Kong Best Doctoral Thesis Award